 NFL rescinds fine of Jets S Adams for Mayfield hit

-The NFL rescinded the fine levied to New York Jets safety Jamal Adams for his hit on Cleveland Browns quarterback Baker Mayfield in Week 2, NFL Network reported Thursday.
+The NFL rescinded the fine levied to New York Jets safety Jamal Adams for his hit on Cleveland Browns quarterback Baker Mayfield in Week 2, multiple media outlets reported Thursday.

 Adams was fined $21,056 and appealed.
 He was flagged with a late hit on